Breaking a Verified Certifier

 One example for each of the models we tried is depicted below, noting that I have enlarged each image for ease of viewing.
 You can see both the original test point xnat and the final counter-example point xb, along with the perturbation bound ε for which our certifier said xb was robust.
 In each case we found a nearby xa (not shown) such that ||xb-xa|| < ε.

-In general, this search procedure is able to produce counter-examples certified for ε around c × 10-d, where d is 6 or 7 and 0 < c < 10.
+In general, for models evaluated using the float32 arithmetic (Tensorflow’s default), this search procedure is able to produce counter-examples certified for ε up to c × 10-6, where 0 < c < 4.

 Practical Significance